MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/about.md

     10. Any comments throughout the file

-    Note: Do not change placeholder text such as “Insert Your Documentation Site Name”, as this will be replaced with actual content for individual documentation pages.
     Commit when finished.
+    {% include note.html content='Do not change placeholder text such as “Insert Your Documentation Site Name”, as this will be replaced with actual content for individual documentation pages.' %}

 4. Update the `README.md` file.
 Commit when finished.